Website & Interactive

 Creative Time has dedicated itself to public art that is temporary and experimental rather than permanent and monumental.
 In the late 70s, the group was known for taking over empty real estate, whether a building lobby or a landfill.
 In the 80s, at a time of rising political activism, they were likely to insert art onto street corners, the sides of buses, milk cartons, or takeout coffee cups.
 One project in 1993 took over all of 42nd Street, prior to its Disneyfication.
 In 2004, Creative Time deployed a team of artists to repaint the facades of businesses at Coney Island.
 The essays and interviews within offer an entertaining, and sometimes nostalgic look at three decades of the New York art scene.

-We designed the book itself, and filled it with text and photographs, celebrating and assessing the current state of public art.
-Our partners Hjalti and Jan spent many hours in Creative Time’s extraordinary archive to find images and collateral to tell the stories in the most compelling ways.
+We also designed the book itself, and filled it with text and photographs, celebrating and assessing the current state of public art.
+Hjalti and Jan spent many hours in Creative Time’s extraordinary archive to help find images and collateral to tell the stories in the most compelling ways.